mrmatho/7dt-slides/pages/networks.md

 # Your Turn

-1. Complete the worksheet by connecting the terms to the corresponding images and their definitions.
+Complete the worksheet by connecting the terms to the corresponding images and their definitions.
     - You can work with a partner, but you must write your own answers.

+**(In your book)**
-2. (If time) A small business wants to set up a network.
+ A small business wants to set up a network.
 They have 4 computers, 2 printers, and 1 internet connection.
 Three of the computers are in one room, and the other computer is in a different room (the manager's office).
+1. Describe to the owner of the business why they need a network.
+Give more than one reason.
-    - Draw a diagram of how you would set up the network, including any switches or routers that you would use.
+2. Draw a diagram of how you would set up the network, including any switches or routers that you would use
-    - Research the cost of the equipment you would need and calculate the total cost.
+3. (If you have time) Research the cost of the equipment you would need and calculate the total cost.

+*Questions are also available on the lesson plan*